antismash/documentation/docs/index.md

 The easiest way to get started with antiSMASH is to use [the public web version](https://antismash.secondarymetabolites.org/).

-Click here for a [PDF manual](PDFmanual/antiSMASH5manual.pdf) describing the basics of using antiSMASH and the antiSMASH database.

 See the *Using antiSMASH* section for information on how to [submit antiSMASH jobs](website_submission.md) and [interpret the HTML output](understanding_output/index.md).